Fabulous Seashell Christmas Ornament Ideas and Tutorials

 It doesn't matter if we currently live on the beach, miss living on the beach, or if we are dreaming of getting away from the rat race to relax on the beach, seashell ornaments and themed Christmas trees are a way of taking us back there without actually leaving our homes.

 Hang with us for a bit to get some great ideas on how to make your own seashell ornaments.
-Any style of shell that you decide on to coordinate with your own home décor is sure to be a hit this Christmas!
+Any style of shell that you decide to coordinate with your own home décor is sure to be a hit this Christmas!

 Merry Christmas to All!